ln64-git/arcados-bot/README.md

 # Arcados Discord Bot

-A comprehensive Discord bot with real-time SurrealDB integration, built with TypeScript and Discord.js v14.
+A comprehensive Discord bot with real-time PostgreSQL integration and relationship networks, built with TypeScript and Discord.js v14.

 ## Features